tsiresymila1/-api-server/Readme.md

 ```

 ## Controller
-There is an exemple of controller with opeapi
+There is an exemple of controller with openapi
 ```ts
 import { All, Get,Use , OpenApi } from "easy-ts-api"
 import { AppRequest, CookieType, AppResponse } from "easy-ts-api"